Eagles of Death Metal fans rally to band's support

-LOS ANGELES (Reuters) - Fans of the California-based rock band Eagles of Death Metal, whose Paris show was turned into a massacre by gunmen who stormed the concert, have mounted a social media campaign to boost downloads of the band’s newly recorded track “Save a Prayer.”
+LOS ANGELES, Nov 16 (Reuters) - Fans of the California-based rock band Eagles of Death Metal, whose Paris show was turned into a massacre by gunmen who stormed the concert, have mounted a social media campaign to boost downloads of the band’s newly recorded track “Save a Prayer.”

 A Facebook page titled “Eagles of Death Metal for No. 1” was launched over the weekend, according to the site, by a handful of British-based supporters - “regular gig-goers” - with no ties to the band’s organization, its management, marketing or music label.